Index

 How can I incorporate Hannah into my kitchen rituals?

 While some people view kitchen witch dolls like Hannah as decorative items, others believe in their magical properties and incorporate them into their spiritual practices.
-Hannah offers a unique blend of charm, protection, and culinary magic.
+Hannah offers a unique blend of charm, protection, and culinary magic, and she is what you give her permission to be.

 Artist Statement